 Tight Hip Prevention

 To prevent tight hip flexors, incorporate a combination of stretching, strengthening, and practicing good body mechanics on a daily basis.
-Standing pelvic tilt is also crucial to add.
-Try standing up straight with your feet shoulder-width apart and your knees slightly bent.
-Next, tilt your pelvic bone forward while keeping the rest of your body in alignment.
-Hold for a few seconds before relaxing and then repeat.
-Standing pelvic tilt will help open up your hips and work your lower back and glutes.
+Standing pelvic tilt is also crucial to add – it will help open up your hips and work your lower back and glutes.

-- Keep your back straight, maintain natural alignment of your spine
+- Keep your back straight, maintaining natural alignment of your spine

 - Distribute your weight evenly on both hips